 Kitagawa Dermatology is proud to treat patients for a number of dermatological issues, including fingernail and toenail infection.
 For many, nail fungus can cause unsightly issues with the feet that affect self-confidence and can even interfere with both personal and professional activities when left untreated.
 Dr. Kitagawa and his caring staff of skin care specialists in Honolulu will address your areas of concern and provide nail fungus treatment options and fungal infection preventative measures.

 Oahu native Dr. Kory Kitagawa specializes in medical and cosmetic dermatology from his skin, nail, and hair care center in Honolulu.
 His easygoing, compassionate manner makes patients young and old feel safe and confident about their skin care issues.
-For nail fungus treatment options, contact the experienced skin care team at Kitagawa Dermatology in Honolulu today.Continue Reading
+For nail fungus treatment options and other medical services, contact the experienced skin care team at Kitagawa Dermatology today.Continue Reading

 What Is Nail Fungus?